Skip to content

 The most important moisturizing ingredients include:

-The hydrolipid barrier protects the skin against water loss and external factors.
+The hydrolipid barrier protects the skin from water loss and external factors.

 Antioxidant protection